You are here

 How can I address the State Board of Education?

-Members of the public are welcome to speak before the State Board of Education during the scheduled public comment periods at every regular board meeting.
+Members of the public are welcome to speak before the State Board of Education during the scheduled public comment periods at every regular in-person board meeting.
 Alternatively, if in-person attendance is not feasible, the public is welcome to submit written comments (email@example.com) to be distributed to each board member.
 State board meetings are always the second Wednesday and Thursday of the month, unless otherwise noted.
+(This month's meeting will be Wednesday only).
 View the full schedule of meetings or view current and past meeting agendas.

-Unless otherwise noted, two public comment periods are held on Wednesday.
-The first is usually from 10:00 a.m. to 10:30 a.m. and second opportunity is held at the end of the day, typically around 4:30 p.m. or 5:00 p.m.
+Unless otherwise noted, two public comment periods will be held on Wednesday.
+The first is scheduled from 10:30 a.m.- 11:00 a.m. and second opportunity is held at the end of the day, typically around 4:30 p.m. or 5:00 p.m.

 How does public comment work?

-Public comment sign-up sheets for both the morning and afternoon sessions are located outside the state board room door on meeting dates.
+Public comment sign-up sheets for both the morning and afternoon sessions are located outside the state board room door.
 At the designated time, the board chairwoman will read the names on the sign-up sheet in the order in which individuals have signed up.

 To provide all members of the public with an equal opportunity to speak to the board, each individual is limited to three minutes for their remarks, unless otherwise noted.